The term growth mindset is on fire in educational circles today. But how does one go about teaching growth mindset?

 There is always at least one student who exclaims, “You actually got the stuff for us?!”, which brings itself a whole different level of questions….how many teachers in their lives haven’t followed through with a promise to them that this seems absolutely foreign?

-If you want to really help your students set goals, have a solid growth mindset, and also the ability to track their progress, I would highly suggest this activity.
+If you want to really help your students set goals, have a solid growth mindset, and also have the ability to track their progress, I would highly suggest this activity.
 It is great for the students and you as well.
 You can check it out for your own use here.